Welcome to today's edition of the Rush 24-7 podcast.

 We're not even talking about immigrants.

-These people on the two groups of Hispanics and the one they're once following the traditional path of legality and don't think they're not upset, don't think everybody else in the pipeline doing this legally is not going to be burning up when they hear about this.
+These people on the two groups of Hispanics and the one, they're ones following the traditional path of legality and don't think they're not upset.

-And there are American citizens who are trying to sponsor illegals, or immigrants rather, trying to sponsor them in the legal pathway, and they have to jump through hoops.
+And there are American citizens who are trying to sponsor illegals, or immigrants rather, trying to sponsor them in the legal pathway.

 And it's incredible.

-And and while all this is going on, he's watching the hoops being jumped through by these people in Washington to basically exonerate the illegals and find a way to turn them legal as quickly as possible.
+And while all this is going on, he's watching the hoops being jumped through by these people in Washington to basically exonerate the illegals and find a way to turn them legal as quickly as possible.

-This is there there are no disincentives whatsoever.
+There are no disincentives whatsoever.

-And they see future generations of voters that they don't want to make mad, and they're selling out security and the rule of law, they're slobbering all over each other to appear as leaders of some courageous effort here.
+They're slobbering all over each other to appear as leaders of some courageous effort here.

 And let's be honest about businesses love this.

-We're not being fooled by this.
+They're not being fooled by this.

 Now, you know me, I'm not against profits, but this isn't a level playing field.

-Let me go out and try to hire a bunch of illegals, fire all you guys in there, train some illegals, not pay social security, not pay any, not pay health care benefits on them, so I make more money, and find out what would happen to me if I tried that.
+Let me go out and try to hire a bunch of illegals, fire all you guys in there, train some illegals, not pay Social Security, not pay any, not pay health care benefits on them so I make more money and find out what would happen to me if I tried that.

 I'm not even oriented that way.

-There's nobody in a leadership position here, Democrat or Republican willing to take this on, willing to show any guts, willing to stand up and put a stop to this.
+There's nobody in a leadership position here, Democrat or Republican, willing to take this on, willing to show any guts, willing to stand up and put a stop to this.

 The Democrats, they're even selling out their union and minority communities, which are clearly harmed by illegal.

-The Democrats are selling out their gold star supporters, the unions and other minority communities, because they're clearly harmed by illegal labor exported to this country.
+The unions and other minority communities, they're clearly harmed by illegal labor exported to this country.

 The Republicans are selling out their grassroots to appease the Chamber of Commerce, the agribusiness crowd, and other interests that profit from this.